jinhao2826/experiment/README.md

 ABOUT KVM VIRTUAL MACHINE

 I have try on KVM Virtual machines.
 We meet some problem in Virtual Machines.
 The main problems is we can not get the linear sk_buff.
-This problem is probably caused by TSO and GSO in my opinion.
+This problem is probably caused by TSO GSO and GRO in my opinion.